+In this post, I share some of my favorite off the beaten path corners of Rome.
 They are not necessarily Rome secrets, but they are those amazing places in Rome that make the city a lot more than just the sum of its parts.

-This is my short list of Rome hidden gems you should visit on your next trip to Rome.
+This is my shortlist of Rome hidden gems you should visit on your next trip to Rome.

 Basilica di San Clemente

-This is one of the most interesting places in Rome if you are a culture and history lover.
+The Basilica of San Clemente is one of the most interesting places in Rome if you are a culture and history lover.

-Located less than 10 minutes on foot from the Colosseum, at the footsteps of the San Giovanni hill, San Clemente is now a church but it hides a secret: the current building sits on two more ancient ones and if you enter, you can see them all!
+Located less than 10 minutes on foot from the Colosseum, at the footsteps of the San Giovanni hill, San Clemente is now a church but it hides a secret: the current building sits on two more ancient ones and if you enter, you can see them all.

 The most ancient remains, the ones that are the lowest from street level, date back to the I century AD, before the fire that ravaged Rome under emperor Nero.
-They seem to have been a private home until the following century and it still possible to see the main walls and ceilings.

 The second layer is made of a Mithraeum, a temple to the God Mithra (or Mithras, as it is also spelled).
-Mithra is an ancient God of middle- Eastern origins who has many followers in Roman times.
+Mithra is an ancient God of Middle- Eastern origins who has many followers in Roman times.